DanielOchana/Suicidal-Prediction-Transformer/README.md

 A dedicated notebook `From-Scratch-Model-Evaluate.ipynb` is provided, that loads the saved model, and evaluates it on each of the datasets.

+## Pretrained model

+## ChatGPT baseline

-### Folders
+## Folders
-Under "from scratch":
+* Under "from scratch" is all the relevant code and data for the mdoel we trained from scratch:
-* data: original data and preprocessed data CSV files
-* code: all provided notebooks.
+** data: original data and preprocessed data CSV files ** code: all provided notebooks.
-* config: config files with the hyperparams used in each model.
+** config: config files with the hyperparams used in each model.
-* models: all checkpoint of the trained models.
+** models: all checkpoint of the trained models.
+* "Pretrained" folder contains the notebook we used to finetune the pretrained model, and a file containing links to a checkpoint of a finetuned model.
+* "chat GPT" folder contains a session with ChatGPT3.5 in which it attempts to classify instances from the same dataset, a table documenting it's answers and a short script analysing it's responses.

 ## Reference